Dominic Anthony Marconi

 Dominic Anthony Marconi (born March 13, 1927) is an American prelate of the Roman Catholic Church.
 Marconi served as an auxiliary bishop of the Archdiocese of Newark in New Jersey from 1976 to 2002.

 Biography

 Dominic Marconi was born on March 13, 1927, Newark, New Jersey.
 He was ordained to the priesthood by Archbishop Thomas Boland for the Archdiocese of Newark on May 30, 1953.

+After his ordination, Marconi served until 1966 as associate pastor at St. Anthony's Parish in Union City, New Jersey.
+He was named associate director family life apostolate in 1966 and became director in 1970.

 During the 1970s, Marconi served as chaplain for St. Joseph’s School for the Blind in Jersey City, New Jersey.
-Marconi led the Vicariate of Union City, New Jersey, with 43 parishes and was director of the archdiocese's Division of Services to the Elderly.
+Marconi led the Vicariate of Union City, with 43 parishes and was director of the archdiocese's Division of Services to the Elderly.

 Auxiliary Bishop of Newark

 On May 3, 1976, Pope Paul VI appointed Marconi as an auxiliary bishop of the Archdiocese of Newark and titular bishop of Bure.
 He was consecrated by Archbishop Peter Gerety at the Cathedral Basilica of the Sacred Heart in Newark on June 25, 1976.